Fire & smoke

-A fire-damaged structure can have weakened floors, ceilings, supports and hazardous soot or chemical residue in the air.
-Wait for the fire department to confirm it is safe before entering, even briefly.
+This is critical.
+A fire-damaged structure can be unstable — weakened floors, ceilings, and supports — and the air may contain hazardous soot and chemicals.
+Wait for the fire department to declare it safe before going back inside, even briefly to grab belongings.

 3. Contact your insurance company